Msstate Logo

 IDENTIFICATIONS

-Identifications of unknown pest insects are provided by the Mississippi Entomological Museum at no cost to residents of Mississippi.
-A fee of $40.00/species is charged for identifications requested from individuals outside Mississippi.
-Some specimens may be identified only to family or generic level depending on the stage and condition of the specimen, available taxonomic references, and previously identified comparative material in the Museum.
+Identifications of unknown pest insects are provided at no cost to residents of Mississippi.
+Some specimens may be identified only to family or genus depending on the condition of the specimen, available taxonomic references, and comparative material in the museum.

-All specimens submitted for identification should be enclosed within a tight container that is then wrapped or surrounded by packing material, enclosed in a larger box or mailing tube, and mailed to Dr. JoVonn G. Hill, Mississippi Entomological Museum, Box 9775, Mississippi State, MS 39762 ( or by FEDEX/UPS to: Dr. JoVonn G. Hill, 103 Clay Lyle, Department of Entomology, Mississippi State, MS 39762; ph.
-662-325-2988).
-Submitted samples should include information on where and when the insect was found, including county, town or distance from nearest town or other landmark, date of collection.
+All specimens submitted for identification should be placed within a tight container surrounded by packing material, enclosed in a larger box or mailing tube, and mailed to Dr. JoVonn G. Hill-9775, 405 Garrard Road, Starkville, MS 39759.
+Submissions should include information on where and when the insect was found, including county, town, and date of collection.
 If damaging a plant, the name of the plant and description of its damage should be given.

 For identification of moths, go to North American Moth Photographers Group.
 For identification of southeastern ants go to Ants of the Southeastern United States.